ericweiler/smartATM/README.md

 Challenges:
 ----------
-LeapMotion sensitivity varies a lot, some gestures easier to interpret than others
+LeapMotion sensitivity varies a lot, some gestures easier to interpret than others (appears that circle-exit can be triggered by doing another gesture and not keeping hand in one place)

 Could find better gesture software or trained more gestures with more time